 The digital age provides many advantages in how an organisation can use technology in order to enhance the efficiency and productivity of its operations.
 Yet, it is this same reliance on tech that causes a bit of a headache when it comes to analysing cross-border data transfers.
 This essentially means working out how and where the data in your organisation is handled.
 If your company uses cloud-based storage for instance, in which country are those remote cloud servers located?
 Similarly, do you use a global HR database that is full of personnel data?
 It is essential that you understand how the data in your organisation moves around and across what jurisdictions.

 Although your company might not be based in the EU, if you do business with anyone in the EU and hold data about them, then you will still need to be compliant.
 In general, the transfer of such personal data outside of the EU is prohibited, unless it is established that the country that you’re sending the data to has its own adequate level of data protection, or that specific safeguards have been put in place to secure the information.

 If your company forms part of a global operation, then it is essential to examine and understand all circumstances in which data is transferred outside of the EU.
 You must then ensure that for each instance where such a transfer occurs, that a GDPR-compliant process is in place.

-Before GDPR compliance becomes mandatory, it is essential that your organisation takes those first steps towards redesigning your data processes.
+With just over a year to go before GDPR compliance will be mandatory, it is essential that your organisation takes those first steps towards redesigning your data processes.
 However, a brand new internal policy won’t mean much without safe and fully protected IT systems.
 We can help you to develop IT security roadmaps and ensure that you meet all of your compliance regulations by installing and maintaining the latest security systems to keep your business safe.
 Want to know more?
 Get in touch today.